tbaums/dcos-mandt-labs/labs/1 - Kubernetes-labs/Lab_01_Launch_a_Kubernetes_Cluster.md

 **All students continue here:**

+Your instructor will give you:
+- Master IP address
+- Public IP address
+- DC/OS user and password

+Access your DC/OS Dashboard using the URL `https://<MASTER IP>/`.
+Make sure you use *HTTPS*.

 Set up the DC/OS command line by clicking on the top left and choosing "Install CLI"